 When is it better not to have a hosted payment page?

 For us, having a payment gateway seems like a no-brainer, but everything is dependant on your business and what you intend to test, measure, and even what security you have on your site, or perhaps the size of your business, impacts whether or not an HPP is right for you.
-We’ve listed some pros and cons on our blog here to help you in the decision-making process.

 What are some other options?